ErikBouts/tqa-workshop/README.rst

 and becomes more type-safe.
 Apparently the investment in the development of a "yaidom dialect" for instances pays back when using it.
 The same holds for TQA and taxonomy content.

-Next, turn to the exercise.
+Next, turn to the exercises.
 In the test source tree for chapter 3, fill in the missing parts in test ``QuerySpec``, making the test run successfully.
 This gives enough basic understanding of custom "yaidom dialects" for the following chapters.

-After doing the exercise of chapter 3, the following should be clear:
+After doing the exercises of chapter 3, the following should be clear:

 * Custom "yaidom dialects" (for XBRL instances or taxonomies, or in other domains) improve the development experience compared to "raw yaidom"
 * They typically contain many classes and easy to use methods for specific types of content in the domain modeled